JustinHoyt/sdl_ios_guides/docs/Displaying Information/Text Images and Buttons/index.md

 }
 ```

-### Soft & Subscribe Buttons
+### Soft Buttons
 Buttons on the HMI screen are referred to as soft buttons to distinguish them from hard buttons, which are physical buttons on the head unit.
-Don’t confuse soft buttons with subscribe buttons, which are buttons that can detect user selection on hard buttons (or built-in soft buttons).
+Don’t confuse soft buttons with subscribe buttons, which are buttons that can detect user selection on hard buttons.

 #### Soft Buttons
 Soft buttons can be created with text, images or both text and images.
 The location, size, and number of soft buttons visible on the screen depends on the template.
 If the button has an image, remember to upload the image first to the head unit before setting the image in the `SDLSoftButton` instance.